jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 ?![oliveros-dl-ted-talk](https://www.youtube.com/watch?v=_QHfOuRrJB8)

-when listening to various songs in class, including your own projects, try and apprach the experience with Deep Listening in mind.
+when listening to various songs in class, including your own projects, try and approach the experience with Deep Listening in mind.
 Remind yourself when you are not listening.
 Be aware of what you are listening to, what is present in the sound, and how it interacts with other sounds and yourself.
 This is not an easy thing to do any will take a lot of practicing in order to get used to.
 Luckily, this course has a lot of things to listen to!

 ## Pitch

+Pitch is how musicians talk about a sound's frequency.
+In a performance setting where hundreds or thousands of notes are played in a few minutes, referring to a sound frequency with a small collection of names is much more practical than having to calculate what to play with numbers.
+Western musical pitch is represented with letter names as follows:

+* A
+* B
+* C
+* D
+* E
+* F
+* G

+The specific notes will repeat over and over again.
+This loop is called an octave because the repeated note is the 8th in the sequence above the original pitch.
+We can refer to the specific octave with a number.
+"Middle C" on the music staff is C4.
+The C below is C3, and the one above is C5.
+A standard 88 key piano has the pitches A0-C8.

+In terms of frequency, it doubles every octave.
+So C5 has a frequency twice as high as C4 and four times as high as C3.
+This doubling is what helps us hear the same note at different octaves.

+### Flat and Sharp

+We will talk more about how to read music later in this unit, but we haven't quite covered every note on a keyboard.
+A-G mentioned previously only account for the white keys on a piano.
+The black keys on a keyboard have slightly longer names.
+When played together, A and B sound pretty close, but an additional note can actually fit in that space (The specifics of musical intervals will be coming up soon.).
+To help keep these other notes related to the short list of 7 pitches, musicians simply indicate if the notes previously mentioned have been raised or lowered to the closest black key.

+The phrase 'sharp' indicates a note has been made one piano key higher, while the phrase 'flat' indicates that the pitch has been lowed by one piano key.Using these new notes, an octave will have 12 equally spaced notes within it, indicated by the repeating pattern of piano keys.
+You mau have noticed that if you follow this process, you will have different names for the same pitch.
+E.G. Moving one step above C and one below D will be the same key on the keyboard.
+These pitches are called enharmonic.
+Enharmonic pitches sound the same, but the name used to refer to the pitch will change depending on the context of the music around the note.
+Doing this allows for the music to be easier to read and analyze.
+The full list of these pitches is:

+* A
+* A sharp/B flat
+* B
+* C
+* C sharp/D flat
+* D
+* D sharp/E flat
+* E
+* F
+* F sharp/G flat
+* G
+* G sharp/A flat

+Notice that there is no black key between B/C and E/F. The same sharp/flat rule still applies, so B sharp is the same as C natural.

 ### Solfedge

+The visual symbols used to refer to all of these notes will come up later, but we can still give these notes names to refer to them and sing.
+A system called solfedge was developed in the 11th century and used as another way to mention pitch.
+The original latin syllables are largely unchanged from the original:

+* Do
+* Re
+* Mi
+* Fa
+* Sol
+* La
+* Ti

 ### Keys and Key Signatures